 Before getting started, let’s take a look at who you should be translating your website for and why it’s so important that you do.

-Whether you’re willing to reach a broader audience or to be present internationally, first you need to identify your current visitors and to select languages to target.
+Whether you’re willing to reach a broader audience or to be present internationally, first you need to identify your current visitors and select languages to target.

 Grow your activity!
 Making your WordPress website multilingual unlocks 3 key growth drivers for your activity: